kwilteam/kwil-js/README.md

 ### Get Schema

 You can retrieve database information by calling `.getSchema()` and passing the dbid.
+Note that the database owner is returned as a Uint8Array.

 ``` javascript
 const dbid = kwil.getDBID("public_key", "database_name")